bmullan/Collection-of-LXD-Usage-Tips/Recommended process remove a SNAP LXD installation.md

-###The recommended process to completely remove a SNAP LXD installation
+###Recommended process to remove a SNAP LXD installation

 Installing LXD using SNAP is becoming the recommended method over the traditional APT install process.